Montana-Media-Arts/MART500/README.md

     - Define the "open problems" or questions that will relate to, drive, or help define your project.
         - Bring these as a written document to class.
     - Additionally, you should start to "conduct background research" in order to understand the area of your topic and domain.
-        - The goal of this is to find everything that has been written or created that relates to or ic potentially closelt related to your topic area.
+        - The goal of this is to find everything that has been written or created that relates to or is potentially closely related to your topic area.
 - Discussion
     - What is a literature review?
     - What does it mean to become a domain expert?